PLAY TO LEARN MORE

-True sustainability is the foundation of our DNA and is at the heart of our production and business ethos.
+From the research to production of our sustainable skincare product, true sustainability is the foundation of our DNA and at the heart of our ethos.

 From reusing 95% of the melon as organic fertiliser and feeding our farm animals the leftovers from cold-pressing, to only using conscious packaging, we are fully committed to our purpose.

 Means we are devoted to a multifaceted approach, encompassing ecological, economic and social impact.

 Once an agricultural heartland, our region is now experiencing acute climate change, with frequent droughts becoming the new norm.
 However, while traditional crops wither away, the Kalahari Melon remains.

 This wild melon has evolved resilience to the desert’s extreme ecosystem, locking in water by shooting its roots deep into the ground.
 This means no irrigation and a production process in sync with local ecology.

 By harvesting a native plant that grows in abundance despite low rainfall, we are causing absolute minimal disruption to the natural environment and helping to slow desertification.

 In 2018 alone, more than 30,000 jobs were lost in South Africa as a direct result of drought.
 Many farmers have been forced to sacrifice their land or scale it down significantly.

 By taking climate action and harnessing the drought-resistant biology of the Kalahari Melon, we are securing livelihoods for marginalised communities in South Africa.